modulove/MVMNT/README.md

 This is our adaption of the original [HAGIWO 58th original eurorack modular synth DIY project the Bezier curve random CV generator](https://note.com/solder_state/n/n39aacefd73a3) and the [HAGIWO #12 SYNC LFO](https://note.com/solder_state/n/n4c600f2431c3).

-The Story of "MVMNT":
+# The Story of "MVMNT":

 The journey began with the publication of the [original design by Hagiwo](https://note.com/solder_state/n/n39aacefd73a3) in October 2022, the hardware is heavily based on Michael Zülch's ([Cats-Synth](https://github.com/mzuelch/CATs-Eurosynth)) LFO, with invaluable contributions from the vibrant eurorack modular community.
 It is inspired by the CV section of Mutable Instruments Marbles and we aimed to make it SYNTH DIY friendly and accessible to beginners as well as enthusiasts alike.

 ![MVMNT Flip panel ](https://dl.modulove.de/module/mvmnt/Modulove_MVMNT_Productshot_Both.jpg)

-# Key Features:
+# Features:

 - Dual-Panel Design by [bkrsmdesign](https://www.instagram.com/bkrsmdesign/ "Sasha Kruse"):
   "MVMNT" comes with a unique flip panel, featuring the original SYNC MOD LFO on the backside.